googleforgames/open-match/README.md

 * Autoscaling isn't turned on for the Frontend or Backend API Kubernetes deployments by default.
 * Match profiles should be able to define multiple MMF container images to run, but this is not currently supported.
 This enables A/B testing and several other scenarios.
 * Out-of-the-box, the Redis deployment should be a HA configuration using Redis seninel.
+* Redis watch should be unified to watch a hash and stream updates.
+The code for this is written and valdidated but not committed yet.
+We don't want to support two redis watcher code paths, so the backend watch of the match object should be switched to unify the way the frontend and backend watch keys.
+Unfortunately this change touches the whole chain of components that touch backend match objects (mmf, evaluator, backendapi) and so needs additional work and testing before it is integrated.

 # Planned improvements